-- Exhibit appropriate installation and cultural management practices for an aesthetically pleasing landscape.
+- Demonstrate appropriate installation and cultural management practices for an aesthetically pleasing landscape.

 - Communicate with the public and colleagues utilizing a variety of communication methods.

-Upon successful completion of this degree, students will be prepared for careers or employment in the following fields: landscape installation and maintenance, equipment and supply sales, turf management, pesticide applicator, landscape water auditor, and parks maintenance personnel.
+Upon successful completion of this degree, students will be prepared for careers or employment in the following areas: landscape installation and maintenance, equipment and supplies sales, turf management, pesticide applicator, landscape water auditor, and parks maintenance personnel.